kubernetes/enhancements/keps/sig-node/3085-pod-conditions-for-starting-completition-of-sandbox-creation/README.md

 2. A pod with references to a configmap (as a volume) that has not been created causing the pod sandbox creation to not complete until the configmap is created later.
 3. A pod with references to a secret (as a volume) that has not been created causing the pod sandbox creation to not complete until the secret is created later.
 4. A pod whose node is rebooted leading to the sandbox being recreated.
+5. A pod that requests device resources managed by the DRA framework, to verify the order between the `PodReadyToStartContainers` condition and DeviceManager `Allocate()` gRPC calls.

 Tests for pod conditions in the `GracefulNodeShutdown` e2e_node test will be enhanced to check the status of the new pod sandbox conditions are `false` after